Sound Blaster: Sound Blaster 1.0, CT1310, CT1320A, CT1320B

 The Sound Blaster 1.0 (code named "Killer Kard"), CT1320A, was released in 1989.
-In addition to Game Blaster features, it had a 9-voice (11 voices in drum mode) FM synthesizer using the Yamaha YM3812 chip, also known as OPL2.
-It provided perfect compatibility with the market leader AdLib sound card, which had gained support in PC games in the preceding year.
+In addition to Game Blaster features, it has a 9-voice (11 voices in drum mode) FM synthesizer using the Yamaha YM3812 chip, also known as OPL2.
+It provided compatibility with the market leader AdLib sound card, which had gained support in PC games in the preceding year.
 Creative used the "DSP" acronym to designate the digital audio part of the Sound Blaster.
-This actually stood for Digital Sound Processor, rather than the more common digital signal processor, and was really a simple micro-controller from the Intel MCS-51 family (supplied by Intel and Matra MHS, among others).
-It could play back 8-bit monaural sampled sound at up to 23 kHz sampling frequency and record 8-bit at up to 12 kHz.
-The sole DSP-like features of the circuit were ADPCM decompression and a primitive non-MPU-401 compatible MIDI interface.
-The ADPCM decompression schemes supported were 2 to 1, 3 to 1 and 4 to 1.
+This stood for Digital Sound Processor, rather than the more common digital signal processor, and is a simple microcontroller from the Intel MCS-51 family (supplied by Intel and Matra MHS, among others).
+It can play back 8-bit monaural sampled sound at up to 23 kHz sampling frequency and record 8-bit at up to 12 kHz.
+The sole DSP-like features of the circuit are ADPCM decompression and a primitive non-MPU-401-compatible MIDI interface.
+The ADPCM decompression schemes supported are 2 to 1, 3 to 1 and 4 to 1.
 The CT1320B variety of the Sound Blaster 1.0 typically has C/MS chips installed in sockets rather than soldered on the PCB, though units do exist with the C/MS chips soldered on.

 Some sources note that the original Sound Blaster 1.0 was produced under the CT1310 number.
 This however is a topic of ongoing debate.
 Creative refers to CT1310 for the Sound Blaster 1.0 on its website.